empowerID/empowernow_docs/docs/services/experience/index.md

 ## Primary use cases

-- Tasks & approvals (CRUD Service) with live counters via SSE
+- Tasks & approvals (Orchestration Service) with live counters via SSE
 - Workflow launch and monitoring with resume/cancel
 - Page runner for search, tables and actions grounded in YAML page configs
 - Announcements and PDP‑aware dashboard widgets (including plugin‑contributed)